iotaledger/bee/documentation/docs/getting_started/getting_started.md

 # Getting Started

 Running a node is the best way to use IOTA.
 By doing so, you have direct access to the Tangle instead of having to connect to and trust someone else's node.
 And by doing so, you help the IOTA network to become more distributed and resilient.
-To ensure you have everything you need to get started, below are a few references:
+Below are a few references to ensure you have everything you need to get started.

 As the node software is the backbone of the IOTA network, you can learn more about the tasks a node is responsible for in [Node 101](./nodes_101.md).